A Growing Dome Adviser’s Expert Tips on Developing Your Growing Dome Greenhouse Plans

 Building Permit and HOA

-If you need HOA approvals, we can help guide you through those situations, so ask us at GS if you have questions.
+If you need HOA approvals, we can help guide you through those situations, so ask us at Growing Spaces if you have questions.

 It’s helpful to have a good sense of what the total project is going to cost and an idea for the return on your investment.
 When Growing Spaces sends you a quote, it shows all of the basic greenhouse kit costs and any upgrades or options you’ve discussed with your Dome Advisor like a shade cloth or automatic mist system.
 Attached to the main estimate are estimates for the cost of Owner-Supplied Items, constructing your raised beds, and the quantity of good organic soil you’ll need.
 These costs are based on averages, and we update them every year.
 Last, as mentioned above, you may need to add permitting fees and possibly engineering fees.